Go Back

 Instructions

-Add vegetable bouillon cube, tomatoes, cumin, garlic powder, onion powder, dried cilantro, dried red chili flakes and water to pot, and stir to combine.
+• Add vegetable bouillon paste, tomatoes, cumin, garlic powder, onion powder, dried cilantro, dried red chili flakes and water to pot, and stir to combine.

 May be stored in refrigerator for 4 to 5 days.
 Or, let beans cool completely, drain off most juices, and store in zip-top freezer bags in freezer for up to 4 months.